offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="mailer.HELO_HOSTNAME" href="#mailer.HELO_HOSTNAME">`mailer.HELO_HOSTNAME`</a>:
   Custom hostname for HELO operation.
-  If no value is provided, one is retrieved from system:
+  If no value is provided, one is retrieved from system.:
   ```ini
   HELO_HOSTNAME =
   ```